 Notes: Use pre-baked dinner rolls.
 They usually come in a sheet of 12 rolls, stuck together.
 If you use this type (we like the sweet whole wheat ones by King's Hawaiian), you should be able to slice the entire sheet horizontally to assemble, rather than doing each one individually.
 Be sure to slice through to separate the buns slightly before pouring on the marinade.
 Feel free to use your own homemade yeast rolls.
 If you are on a budget, adjust this method to use large hot dog rolls, cut into thirds or halves.
 (You may need to adjust the baking time.)

+Horseradish mayonnaise is easy to make at home, but there are decent commercial varieties to use as a shortcut.
 You can use traditional mayonnaise if you need to avoid horseradish.
 For the ham, we used a rosemary sun-dried tomato deli ham, but feel free to use your favorite.
 Just be sure it is sliced very thin (ask for it shaved) and use a high-grade, low-moisture ham for best results.
 The buns are equally as good using smoked turkey or roast beef.

 If you are unable to use poppy seeds (they can be bothersome in the teeth and sometimes cause a false-positive result in drug tests), you may substitute sesame seeds or omit them altogether.